 The above action will open the Properties window.
-Navigate to the Security tab, and click on the “Advanced” button appearing at the bottom of the window.
+Navigate to the Security tab and click on the “Advanced” button appearing at the bottom of the window.

-Once the Advanced Security Settings window has been opened, click on the “Change” link.
-You will receive a UAC (User Access Control) prompt.
-Simply click on the “Yes” button to continue.
+Once the Advanced Security Settings window has been opened, click on the “Change” link appearing next to “TrustedInstaller,” which is a default setting.

+Now we come to the main step.
 Here in the main window you can see that the owner of the folder has been changed to your specified administrator account.
 Before applying the change, make sure that the “Replace owner on sub containers and objects” checkbox is selected, otherwise you won’t be able to interact with other files and folders inside the WindowsApps folder.

 After you’ve done everything, click on the Apply and OK buttons to save the changes.